 - Mix the bacon fat and sugar.

-- Beat in the egg followed by the molasses and the candied/crystallized ginger.
+- Beat in the egg followed by the molasses.

 - Mix the dry ingredients into the wet.

-- Form the dough into small balls, place them on a baking sheet and press them down with your palm.
+- Form the dough into small balls, optionally rolling them in sugar and placing them on a baking sheet.

 - Bake in a preheated 350F/180C oven until lightly golden brown on the edges, about 8-10 minutes.